Biological Sciences (BIO)

 Typically offered in Fall and Spring

 Topical problems in human biology.
 BIO 484 provides a challenging opportunity for students to integrate and apply knowledge and skills gained from their major studies.
 Emphasis will be placed on collaborative learning and on effective, professional communication.
-Topics and instructors will vary from semester to semester.
-Priority will initially be given to seniors in the HB curriculum; other students with the necessary prerequisites will be admitted on a space available basis.
+Topics and instructors will vary from section to section, and the course description for each topic will indicate what prior knowledge is important for students to have for that offering.

 Typically offered in Fall and Spring